Skip to Calculator

 Mistake #4: Installing Too Few Intake Vents

 For the 60/40 recommended split, your intake NFA should be 60% of your total requirement.
-A 1,500 sq ft attic at 1/150 needs 1,440 sq in total — that means 864 sq in of intake and 576 sq in of exhaust.
+A 1,500 sq ft attic at 1/150 needs 1,440 sq in total, which means 864 sq in of intake and 576 sq in of exhaust.
 Most homeowners who call an inspector have the opposite problem: adequate exhaust, insufficient intake.

 The fix: Calculate your intake NFA requirement explicitly and verify your soffit vent installation meets it.
 Our soffit vent sizing guide covers how to count what you have and add what you're missing.